JuergenGutsch/blog/_source/_posts/2025-07-23-web-api-headers.md

 - Headers
 ---

-This is yet another security post also for me as a reminder.
-Actually it happens quite often that I'm searching the internet for a solution and the results show me that I already wrote about it.
+This is yet another security post, also for my own reminder.
+Actually, it happens pretty often that I'm searching the internet for a solution, and the results show me that I already wrote about it.
 So this post is also for me the next time I search for solving security header issues with ASP.NET Core.

 Web security is not just a feature; it is a must.
 We focus on authentication, authorization, and good code.
-But often, we forget **HTTP headers**.
-These small pieces of data, sent with every request and response, can slightly improve your application's security.
+However, we often forget about HTTP Headers.
+These small pieces of data, sent with every request and response, can provide a slight improvement in your application's security.

 This post shows you how to use HTTP headers to make your ASP.NET Core application stronger.
 This applies to MVC, Razor Pages, Blazor Server, or Web API.
 We will do two things: add **security headers** for clients (like browsers) to enforce rules, and remove **"chatty" headers** that show too much server information.

 **The Problem:** Default ASP.NET Core setups often do not use strong HTTP security headers.
 This can leave your app open to common attacks like XSS or Clickjacking.
-Also, default headers can show details about your server and software stack.
+Additionally, default headers can display information about your server and software stack.
 This helps attackers.

 **The Solution:** You must actively add strong security headers and remove verbose ones.
-This two-part plan makes your app more secure and reduces attack points.
+This two-part plan enhances your app's security and reduces potential attack points.

 ## Part 1: Adding Security HTTP Headers to ASP.NET Core